Catholic Education An Irish Schools Trust CLG (“CEIST”) Privacy Statement

 6.5 You should include with any such request any personal identifiers which you supplied earlier via our site (e.g. name; address; phone number; e-mail address) or otherwise.
-Where possible and in accordance with the Data Protection Acts 1988 and 2003 and also the EU General Data Protection Regulation (effective 25 May 2018), your request will be processed within not more than 40 days of receipt of request (and receipt of fee, if applicable).
+Where possible and in accordance with the Irish Data Protection Acts 1988 to 2018 and the EU General Data Protection Regulation 2018, your request will be processed within not more than one calendar month of receipt of request (and receipt of fee, if applicable).

 6.6 We reserve the right to request you to provide additional information in order to verify your identity.
 If such information is required, this may affect the timeline within which we deal with your request.

-If CEIST outsources certain functions in relation to the processing of personal information to third parties, such outsourcing will be undertaken in line with a written agreement between CEIST and the relevant third party and in accordance with the Data Protection Acts 1988 and 2003 and also the EU General Data Protection Regulation (effective 25 May 2018).
+If CEIST outsources certain functions in relation to the processing of personal information to third parties, such outsourcing will be undertaken in line with a written agreement between CEIST and the relevant third party and in accordance with the Irish Data Protection Acts 1988 to 2018 and the EU General Data Protection Regulation 2018..
 In particular, the written agreement will require the third party to have adequate security measures in place and only to process personal data subject to, and in accordance with, the instructions of CEIST.

 If any part of this privacy statement is found to be invalid or unenforceable, the validity or enforceability of the remainder will not be affected.

 This privacy statement and all issues regarding our site are governed by Irish law and are subject to the exclusive jurisdiction of the Irish courts.